godofgeeks23/boilerplate-express-mongo-jest/README.md

 └── .env
 ```

+Description of the files and folders:

+- `controllers`: Contains the controllers for the routes

 ## Note

 - The server is running on port 3000 by default.
 You can change it in the `app.js` file.